-One efficient way to ensure consistent messaging is to implement software like a sales acceleration assistant that provides in-call guidance on key questions and topics, battle cards to common customer objections, as well deal templates that ensure each rep is working from a shared starting point and following the same messaging and process.
+One efficient way to ensure consistent messaging is to implement software like a Ciara a voice-powered meeting assistant.
+Ciara provides in-call guidance on key questions and topics, Battle Cards to common customer objections, as well unique Deal Maps that ensure each rep is working from a shared starting point and following the same messaging and moving through the same sales process.

 In order to ensure an effective sales process and seamless transition for the buyer, sales teams should prioritize the qualification stage of their sales process.
 Here’s why: